tidy-finance/website/docs/33_size_and_portfolio_building.md

 library(furrr)
 ```

 First, we retrieve the relevant data from our database.
-Firm size is defined as market equity in most asset pricing applications which we retrieve from CRSP.
+Firm size is defined as market equity in most asset pricing applications that we retrieve from CRSP.

 ```r
 tidy_finance <- dbConnect(SQLite(), "data/tidy_finance.sqlite", extended_types = TRUE)